ankitkaushikx/emojipedia/README.md

 ## Overview

 EmojiPedia is a simple web application that allows users to explore and search for emojis.
-The application is built using React for the frontend and Node.js for the backend.
+The application is built using React.

 ## Tech Stack

 - **Frontend:**
   - React
   - HTML
   - CSS
   - JavaScript

-- **Backend:**

-  - Node.js
-  - Express

-- **Database:**
-  - (Specify your database, if any)

 ## Features

 - Browse a wide range of emojis.
 - Search for emojis by keywords.
-- (Add any additional features here)

 ## How to Use